WebAssembly/spec/interpreter/README.md

 * `valid`: validation of code and modules; corresponds to the "Validation" section of the language specification

+* `runtime`: the definition of runtime structures; corresponds to the "Execution/Runtime" section of the language specification

 * `exec`: execution and module instantiation; corresponds to the "Execution" section of the language specification

 * `binary`: encoding and decoding of the binary format; corresponds to the "Binary Format" section of the language specification